hashicorp/consul/website/source/docs/agent/options.html.md

           you would like to install or change the `acl_master_token`, set the new value for `master` in the configuration for all servers.
 Once this is done, restart the current leader to force a leader election.
 If the `master` token is not supplied, then the servers do not create a master token.
 When you provide a value, it should be a UUID.
-To maintaing backwards compatibility and an upgrade path this restriction is not currently enforced but will be in a future major Consul release.
+To maintain backwards compatibility and an upgrade path this restriction is not currently enforced but will be in a future major Consul release.